emgong/double-takes/app/posts/2017-03-13-testdouble-2.0.md

 Testing](2015-09-10-how-i-use-test-doubles.html) or [asking me something on twitter](https://twitter.com/searls).

-Most importantly of all, we hope you'll enjoy the improvements made in today's 2.0 release.
+Most important of all, we hope you'll enjoy the improvements made in today's 2.0 release.
 If you find working with testdouble.js to be valuable, we'd love to hear about it!